 Stella Walker felt somewhat self-conscious as she pressed her palm against the glossy surface of The Confetti Club’s black marble floor, but she loved the sensation of chill silkiness beneath her fingertips.
 Marble signalled wealth and exclusivity…. people who didn’t have to count the pennies like she did.

 Unusually for a Sunday morning, Stella was cleaning the third-floor boutique by herself due to Moira Clegg having come down with tonsilitis the previous day.
-Mrs Rambert wasn’t happy about it – the senior sales consultant being notoriously mistrustful of her underlings – but Stella had convinced the woman she was up to the job.
+Antonia Rambert wasn’t happy about it – the senior sales consultant being notoriously mistrustful of her underlings – but Stella had convinced the woman she was up to the job.

 Actually, Moira was such a motor-mouth that it was a treat to have the place to herself without having to listen to salacious details of her colleague’s colourful love life.

 Stella had never had a boyfriend and, after months of Moira’s confidences, was in no hurry to acquire one.
 Which wasn’t to say she was immune to the romance of all those ethereal gowns, foaming with frills and lace, that were displayed on black dummies the better to advertise their lustre and sheen.

 Moira wasn’t as smitten with their surroundings.
 She supposed it was okay when customers were around and the place was bustling and lively.
 But after everyone had gone home, there was something downright spooky about the headless mannequins trailing their ball dresses.
 As though the women inside the costumes were long dead.

 She walks the bloody tower

 With her head tucked underneath her arm